 FL Studio is tightly bound to the Windows API that takes care of moving, minimizing, maximizing windows, detecting cursor position, drag & drop, opening windows dialogs, clipboard functions, decoding MP3s, ... so a port requires all operating system dependent calls to be isolated & replaced by bi-platform dependent functions.
 That's a major part of what the team are doing now, amd it seems to be going great.

 FYI, just getting all this system dependent code from Deckadance (which was created more or less with porting in mind) and replacing it with bi-platform versions took almost 6 months.
 FL Studio is many times the size of Deckadance, so please be patient.

 Will this impact on the development of FL Studio for Windows?

 No, the team working on the conversion to OS X is separate from the Windows development team.
 They talk, but don't share any bodies that we know of, so it's business as usual on the Microsoft side of things.
 Bill Gates sends his regards BTW.

 Why didn't you do this before?

 As noted above, before Delphi could compile to OS X, the job would have meant a re-write of over 2 million lines of code into another language (like C#).
 If we were going to do that, we would probably start over and write a completely new DAW application and the result would not be FL Studio.
+Even the change to vectorial FL Studio 12 ruffled enough feahers.
 Since we were, and still are, doing very well with a Windows only version (we get over 30,000 downloads of the demo per day) we decided to wait and see if technology solutions came along.
-And they did, first Macs changed to Intel based (Win PC) hardware, then OS X was launched (a Unix based system) and finally Delphi came to the party with an OS X compiler, so it seems the long wait has paid off.
+And they did, first OS X was launched (a Unix based system), then Macs changed to Intel based (Win PC) hardware and finally Delphi came to the party with an OS X compiler, so it seems the long wait has paid off.

 The FL studio Support Team